-The correlation coefficient of the first eigenvector and the associated principal component (PC) between the model simulation and the observation in the non-initialised and the initialised simulation is presented in Figure 5.
-The models captured the eigenvector of the first EOF for the six meteorological fields in non-initialised simulation.
-However, they failed to reproduce the associated PC of the first leading EOF mode.
-Compared to the non-initialised simulation, the models showed no improvement to simulate the first leading EOF mode of rainfall, but exhibit a better performance in representing the first leading EOF mode of zonal wind.
-The CanCM4 and the GFDL-CM2p1 captured the first PC of ua850, but not the other five models.
-For the zonal wind at 200 hPa, the BCC-CSM1-1 fails to simulate its first EOF mode while the other six models can.
+The correlation coefficient of the first eigenvector and the associated principal component (PC) between the model simulation and the observation in the non-initialised and the initialised simulation is presented in Fig. 5.
+Models capture the eigenvector of the first EOF for the six meteorological fields in the non-initialised simulation.
+However, they fail to reproduce the associated PC of the first leading EOF mode.
+Compared to the non-initialised simulation, models show no improvement in simulating the first leading EOF mode of rainfall, but exhibit a better performance in representing the first leading EOF mode of zonal wind.
+The CanCM4 and the GFDL-CM2p1 capture the first PC of ua850, but not the other five models.
+For the zonal wind at 200 hPa, the BCC-CSM1-1 fails to simulate its first EOF mode, while the other six models can.
 Only the GFDL-CM2p1 accurately simulates the first EOF eigenvectors and the associated PC of va850, which cannot be reproduced in the other models.
-No models captured the spatial-temporal variation of the first EOF mode of meridional wind at 200 hPa.
-In addition, the GFDL-CM2p1 and the MIROC5 simulates a reasonable leading EOF mode and associated PC of psl, while the other models do not capture it.
+No model captures the spatial-temporal variation in the first EOF mode of meridional wind at 200 hPa.
+In addition, the GFDL-CM2p1 and the MIROC5 simulate a reasonable lead-